 A court in Maryland has the power to modify any provision related to the custody, care, education, or support of any minor child of the parties when the modification would be in the best interests of the child.

 Courts in Maryland have the power to modify any provision of an agreement related to spousal support or alimony unless the agreement contains:

 - An express waiver of alimony or spousal support, or

 - A specific provision that states parts of the agreement related to alimony or spousal support are not subject to court modification.

-A Maryland separation agreement becomes a binding contract when the court has approved it.
+A separation agreement in Baltimore becomes a binding contract when the court has approved it.
 It is subject to the rules governing all contracts.
 Any questions related to the intent of the contract must be resolved by reference to the language of the agreement.
 The words of the contract determine its meaning unless there is ambiguity.

 The court is obligated to give full effect to the plain meaning of an agreement without second-guessing the intentions of the parties in reaching the agreement.